arcadexyz/pawnfi-contracts/docs/AssetWrapper.md

 `AssetWrapper` contract.
 ### `depositETH(uint256 bundleId)` (external)

 Deposit ETH into a given bundle.
+ETH should be sent in `msg.value`.

 Requirements: